micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-18-rashi_en.md

 <b>So that [He] will bring.</b> Thus he commands his children: “Keep the way of God so that God will bring upon Avraham,” etc. It does not say “upon the <i>house</i> of Avraham” but, rather, “upon <i>Avraham</i>.”
 We learn from this that he who produces a righteous son is considered as not having died.

 ### passuk 20
-<b>Hachem said.</b> To Avraham.
+<b>Adonoy said.</b> To Avraham.
 That He [God] did as He said, [i.e.,] that He will not conceal from him.
 <b>Is so great.</b> Wherever רָבָּה appears in Scripture the accent is on the latter syllable—the letter ב because they are translated as “great” or “becoming great.”
 Whereas, [regarding] this one, the former syllable is accented on the letter ר because it is translated that it had already become great as I have previously explained: “The sun set,” and, similarly: “Behold your sister has returned.”

 ### passuk 21
 <b>I will descend now.</b> This is [only] to serve as a lesson to judges not to rule on matters of capital punishment unless they see it.
-All as I have explained in the <i>parasha</i> dealing with the “dispersion.”
+All as I have explained in the <i>Parshah</i> dealing with the “dispersion.”
 Another explanation: “I will fathom the depths of their deeds.”
 <b>If their wailing.</b> Of the country.
 <b>Which has come to Me is indicative of their conduct.</b> And [if] they maintain their rebelliousness I will make an end of them.
 But, “if [they do] not” maintain their rebelliousness “I will know” what to do punishing them [only] with suffering so that I [need] not destroy them.
 Similarly we find in another place, “Now, remove your ornaments from yourself <i>so that I may know</i> what to do to you.”
 Therefore, there is a separation of a פְּסִיק between עָשׂוּ and כָּלָה in order to pause between one word and the next.
 Our Sages explained הַכְּצַעֲקָתָהּ [as referring to] the cry of a certain maiden whom they killed with a horrible death because she gave food to a poor person as is explained in Chapter <i>Chelek.</i>

 ### passuk 22
 <b>They [the men] turned from where they were.</b> [I.e.,] from the place to which Avraham accompanied them.
-<b>Avraham was still standing before Hachem.</b> But is it not so that he [Avraham] did not go to stand before Him?
+<b>Avraham was still standing before Adonoy.</b> But is it not so that he [Avraham] did not go to stand before Him?
 Rather, it was God who came to him and said to him, “The wailing concerning Sedom and Amorah is so great,” and it should have been written: “God was still standing near Avraham,” but, it is an emendation of the Scribes.

 ### passuk 23
 <b>Avraham came forward.</b> We find the term הַגָּשָׁה [approach] to wage war: “Yoav approached,” etc., and הַגָּשָׁה used to denote “entreaty”: “Yehudah approached him,” and הַגָּשָׁה to denote prayer: “Eliyahu the Prophet approached.”
 Avraham’s “approaching” was for all these: 1) to speak sternly, 2) to entreat and 3) to pray.